 One of the ways that you can get started on the path of the Mindful Creative is to make a space in your home where you feel cozy, safe, and can take in some beauty.
 I recommend an altar with a candle, some flowers, a bell, and cozy cushions and blankets.
-This is a place that is about settling into quiet listening.
-Imagine that you are encircled, a bubble of protection all around you.
+This is a place for settling into quiet listening.
+Imagine that you are encircled by a bubble of protection all around you.
 This is a place where your nervous system can relax.
 Here there is nothing to do except to relax and connect with your heart.
 Our body/mind needs to know that we will not put pressure on the path of healing.
 Just like the waves at the beach, we can't go forward until we have drawn back deeply into ourselves, curling inward and uniting with the giant body of support that is the universe, before we roll forward again into the particulars of life.
-Your breath is like this too, inward and connecting, outward and releasing.
-In this natural rhythm, your inner truth can find its outlet.
-What is your body wanting to tell you today?
-How can it's message be released through sounds, lines on a page, splashes of color, a poem, or a photograph.
-Or perhaps with nothing at all, just a conscious acknowledgement that you have heard the voice of your inner being within the embrace of a peaceful, encircled, safe and beautiful place.
+Your breath is like this too -- inward and connecting, outward and releasing.
+In this natural rhythm your inner truth can find its outlet.
+What does your body want to tell you today?
+How can it's messages be released through sounds, lines on a page, splashes of color, a poem, or a photograph?
+Perhaps the answer is Nothing At All, or just a conscious acknowledgement that you have heard the voice of your Inner Being within the embrace of a peaceful, encircled, safe and beautiful place.

 Mindfulness is at the core of my life and my work.
 What does that mean?
 For me it means that I don't want to miss a moment.
 I want to be as fully present as I possibly can be.
 I want to deeply take in the beauty of nature, even in those moments when I'm zooming down the highway and a sunset stuns me, or a hawk flies low across the road.
 It is actually on the highway that my mindful awareness snaps to attention as I grapple with the reality that my life could be over in a split second if something gets in the way of my 70 mile an hour box of metal.